Mrrvm/os_lusiadas_2/content/grounds.md

 [^marcelo]: [[Marcas de Lusotropicalismo no Marcelo#^marcelo1]], [[Marcas de Lusotropicalismo no Marcelo#^marcelo2]], [[Marcas de Lusotropicalismo no Marcelo#^marcelo3]]

 [^websummit]: [[Expo 98 and the Memorialization of the Empire#^websummit]]

+[empire]: The first four would be the Assyrian, Persian, Greek, and Roman

+[lusophone]: COMPLETE